Zach’s Recorder Recommendations

 Zoom F Series Recorders

 These are an attempt to steal the “pro” market away from Sound Devices.
 They are doing a good job too!
-The preamps beat the cheaper Zoom recorders handily.
+The preamps beat the Zoom H series recorders handily.
 They have smart physical and user-interface design, good display and metering, and they’re designed for ergonomic over the shoulder operation.
 Build quality is better than cheaper Zoom recorders but probably not as durable as the Sound Devices MixPre series.

 Zoom F4